heyloh/js-studies/object/README.md

 1. <strong>Abstraction</strong> - Take an object from the real world and translate it to your system, abstracting what's important for it and leaving out all the rest.
 2. <strong>Encapsulation</strong> - Have the implementation details hidden, show to who needs to use only a simple interface for them to interact with the objects.
-3. <strong>Heritage</strong> (Prototype) - Receive attributes and characterictics of a Mother structure.
+3. <strong>Heritage</strong> (Prototype) - Receive attributes and characteristics of a Mother structure.
 4. <strong>Polymorphism</strong> - Have multiple shapes declaring on generic object a specialized instance.
 Like instantiating a Dog class in an Animal object.

 ---